 Chatham Carriage House Inn – About the Inn

 The Chatham Carriage House Inn is a classic New England Sea Captain’s Home built in 1850 for Captain Isaac Howe Loveland and his lovely young bride, Elizabeth Kent.
-Our inn is recognized as historic accommodations by American Historic Inns and is an ideal choice for a romantic weekend getaway.
+Our inn is recognized as historic accommodations by American Historic Inns and is an ideal choice for a romantic extended getaway.

 The house was built by Captain Loveland’s father, Captain Timothy Loveland, using lumber shipped in by Schooner to the Cow Yard Town Landing, which our guests can easily stroll to and enjoy the sand and ocean view amongst the beautiful shorefront mansions.

 The main house has recently been totally updated for the ultimate in guest comfort including a refurbished large sun deck and outdoor breakfast patio, but it still retains colonial moldings, original porch and columns, original doors and windows, impressive 1850 fireplace hearth, beautiful freshly restored 1850 wood floors, and many Greek Revival finishing touches throughout.
 Your Innkeepers have enhanced the Captain’s home with many stunning New England antiques and regional Folk Art of Captain Loveland’s era.